Freedom Flotilla II: Vessels damaged

 On 27 June 2011, activists announced that they had discovered damage to two of the vessels, the Juliano and MV Saoirse.
 Both the vessels had their propellers and pipes leading to their engines damaged.
 According to Flotilla spokesman Dror Feiler, there was no direct evidence Israel was involved, and he estimated the damage would take several days to repair.
 Other flotilla organizers suspected that the damage was the result of a sabotage operation by Israeli naval divers, and demanded that the Greek police and port authorities provide security for the vessels.
 Some activists announced that they themselves planned to guard the vessels.
 On 29 June, the MV Saoirse sustained damage while docked in Turkey.
 Activists claimed that the damage was caused by Israeli divers, who were able to avoid detection by guards stationed on the vessel.

 A number of passengers on the flotilla said they had been mugged on the streets near the port and had mobile phones stolen, and that suspicious "fishermen" had been sighted near the ships, loitering without bait or buckets, by waters that are known to be contaminated.

 Israel flatly rejected the accusations as "paranoid" and accused the activists of "living in a James Bond film."

 Selcuk Unal, a spokesman for the Turkish Foreign Ministry, said that an investigation by Turkish authorities determined that there was no act of sabotage on the Irish ship, which had been docked in the Turkish port of Gocek.
 These claims have been disputed by Activists who called for an independent investigation into how the MV Saoirse was damaged.

 Due to the damage, the MV Saoirse's plans to join the flotilla were cancelled but several Irish activists went to Corfu to join the Italian/Dutch ship, the MV Stefano Chiarini.

 The Irish Ship to Gaza campaign later repaired the MV Saoirse and in November 2011, joined by the Canadian ship, the MV Tahrir, it slipped out of Turkey and sailed for Gaza.
 This sailing was called the "Freedom Waves to Gaza" flotilla.
 Both ships were intercepted by Israeli warships some 50 miles from Gaza.
 Both ships and 27 activists and crew – 14 Irish citizens and 13 Canadian, Australian, US and Greek citizens – were brought by force to Ashdod, imprisoned for a week and then expelled from Israel.

 Greek travel ban

-Greece announced that any vessels bound for Gaza are forbidden from leaving their ports.
+Greece announced that any vessels bound for Gaza were forbidden from leaving their ports.
 Greece emphasized safety concerns and noted that the Secretary General of the United Nations, the European Council, the Middle East Quartet and Greece itself had already urged against participation in the flotilla.

 Greece offered to transfer the cargo onto Greek ships, and transport humanitarian aid through established aid channels, as requested by the UN Secretary General.
 The offer was supported by Israel, the Palestinian Authority and the United Nations, but rejected by the flotilla activists.